Alan-bur/WM4K/README.md

-<h1>Wii Menu 4K Texture Pack</h1>
+# Wii Menu 4K Texture Pack
 This project aims to prevent Wii Menu from pixelating on modern screens.
-It works for Dolphin Emulator only and it can't be loaded by a real Wii since this console does not support 4k Textures.
+It works for PC only and it can't be loaded by a real Wii since this console does not support 4k Textures.
 <br>